thepeterstone/docs/pages/doc/proxies_configuring.md

 <tr>
 <td>writeHttpJsonListenerPorts</td>
 <td>Ports to listen on for incoming data from the collected write_http plugin. <br/>Default: None.</td>
-<td>Comma-separated list of available port numbers.
+<td>Comma-separated list of port numbers.
 Can be a single port.
 <div>Ex: 4878 </div></td>
 <td>3.14</td>
 </tr>
 <tr>
 <td>rawLogsHttpBufferSize</td>
-<td>The maximum request size (in bytes) for incoming HTTP requests with tracing data. <br/>Default: 16MB</td>
+<td>The maximum request size (in bytes) for incoming HTTP requests with tracing data. <!---should this be in the Tracing Properties table?---> <br/>Default: 16MB</td>
 <td>Buffer size in bytes. <br/> Ex: 16777216 </td>
 <td>4.38</td>
 </tr>